django/djangoproject.com/README.rst

      ALTER USER "code.djangoproject" WITH PASSWORD 'secret';
      \d

-   (Use the same passwords like the ones you've used in your `secrets.json` file)
+   (Use the same passwords as the ones you've used in your `secrets.json` file)

 #.
 Create tables::